What's Fabulous: Bottarga

 This isn't a commonplace ingredient so where can we buy it?

-The bottarga sources I've found in New York are at Fairway (look for it in the case alongside the smoked fish), The Lobster Place, with stores in Chelsea Market and on Bleeker Street; and BuonItalia, the Italian grocer also located in Chelsea Market.
-Blue Apron Foods in Park Slope and Zabar's sometime have it, but not always.
+The bottarga sources I've found in New York are at The Lobster Place in Chelsea Market and BuonItalia, the Italian grocer also located in Chelsea Market.
+Formaggio Essex in the Essex Street Market on Manhattan's Lower East Side may be a source, likewise Zabar's.
+And you can buy it online at Gustiamo.com, a splendid New York-based online Italian merchant.
 Other grocers tell me they don't sell bottarga only because there's not enough of a demand.
 If more of us ask for it, it will be easier to find and buy.

-You can also find sources online but shop around for prices; Amazon currently has it for $100 and frankly I think this is nuts.
-A better option is Gustiamo.com, a really splendid New York (Bronx) online Italian merchant that has it for less than half of Amazon's price.
+You can also find other sources online but shop around for prices; Amazon currently has it for $100 and frankly I think this is nuts.

 Occasionally you might find a small jar of powdered bottarga for sale in a food store.
 The pre-grating significantly reduces the flavor so try to avoid this and instead continue to search for it in a full piece to grate yourself.